MarcusHoltz/immich-setup/README.md

 I will be using that as a base for the files in this tutorial.
 You can find the files we will be using, the ones I use on my UnRAID server, in my [Immich Setup Repo](https://github.com/MarcusHoltz/immich-setup/tree/main/unraid-immich-compose).

-To setup, if you're not using UnRAID, the [docker-compose.yml](https://github.com/MarcusHoltz/immich-setup/blob/main/unraid-immich-compose/compose.manager/projects/immich/docker-compose.yml) and [env](https://github.com/MarcusHoltz/immich-setup/blob/main/unraid-immich-compose/compose.manager/projects/immich/env) files will work just fine.
+To setup - if you're not using UnRAID - the [docker-compose.yml](https://github.com/MarcusHoltz/immich-setup/blob/main/unraid-immich-compose/compose.manager/projects/immich/docker-compose.yml) and [env](https://github.com/MarcusHoltz/immich-setup/blob/main/unraid-immich-compose/compose.manager/projects/immich/env) files will work just fine.

 * * *